Departures from May to October 2019

 The art of cruising has never looked so good with the latest addition to our fleet, the sensational MV Mare Blu.
-Launched in 2018 and defining the very epitome of yacht cruising, this brand-new vessel, in short, is luxury afloat.
+Due to be launched in 2019 and defining the very epitome of yacht cruising, this brand-new vessel, in short, is luxury afloat.
 Built specifically to cruise the waters of the Adriatic and featuring the very latest safety innovations, at 52 metres, the sleek lines of this stunning vessel represent a true masterclass in ship design of the very highest order.
 Accommodating just 38 passengers, there’s a sense of exclusivity aboard, but your welcoming and highly professional crew, on hand to look after your every requirement, ensures the ambience is informal and friendly, and you’ll feel at home from the very moment you arrive.

 You’ll arrive at the airport to take your flight to the beautiful city of Venice where you will be met and taken by coach to the harbour where the brand-new, splendid MV Mare Blu and her welcoming crew are ready to greet you.
 They will ensure you settle in to your stylish cabin, superbly equipped with all you need for a comfortable stay.
 After familiarising yourself with the layout of the ship, there’s time to relax before an aperitif in the convivial bar, meeting your fellow travelling companions before tonight’s dinner.